 Course Typically Offered: Fall, Spring, and Summer

-This course is designed for older adults who desire to improve muscular endurance, flexibility, and balance and to reduce stress.
+This course is designed for older adults who desire to improve muscular endurance, flexibility, and balance and reduce stress.
 Students learn about the benefits of yoga as related to various age-related health issues.
 Using a chair for seated or standing support, students practice various yoga poses and breathing techniques to achieve range of motion, muscular endurance, and balance.

 Prerequisites: None